QuantiusBenignus/NoteWhispers/README.md

 ##### Other environment variables

-If Joplin is not running while the voice memo is being captured and transcribed, the script stores transcribed text in the Joplin configuration directory for later processing (you can change this location as needed).
+If Joplin is not running while the voice memo is being captured and transcribed, the script stores transcribed text in the Joplin configuration directory for later processing by this same code (you can change this location as needed).
 This is in the code: `JOPLIND=$HOME'/.config/joplin-desktop/resources' `

 The next two variables are for the Joplin data API.
 The first parameter is the id of the Joplin notebook where the new note will be created.